RSS Feed

 Who knew I’d get stood up in Spain?
 One thing to be stood up at the movies – but Spain?

-That being said, I arrive in Madrid about 9AM – no-one seems to speak English, even a flight captain.
-At total loss as to my connecting Iberian flight to Granada, but eventually find out they don’t announce a gate until an hour prior.
+That being said, I arrived in Madrid about 9AM – no-one seemed to speak English, even a flight captain.
+I was at a total loss as to my connecting Iberian flight to Granada, but eventually found out they don’t announce a gate until an hour prior.
 Better be sure you’re within running distance.

-Still no sign of Diane, so I board Iberian – sun shining brilliantly – and arrive at the (tiny) Granada airport and stand outside waiting – waiting – waiting for a taxi.
+Still no sign of Diane, so I boarded Iberian.
+The sun was shining brilliantly – and I arrived at the (tiny) Granada airport and stood outside waiting – waiting – waiting for a taxi.
 Finally!
-Arrive at Guadalupe Hotel in the Alhambra (which, I find out is a medina, or city, not a palace, as I had thought…always learning).
-Diane never shows up.
-It’s about 5PM Granada time…after hours of calls and worry, I decide to change my tickets home, moving them up two days so I’ll arrive home early Sunday rather than late Tuesday.
+I arrived at Guadalupe Hotel in the Alhambra (which, I found out is a medina, or city, not just a palace, as I had thought…always learning).
+Diane never showed up.
+Around 5PM Granada time…after hours of calls and worry….
+I decided to change my tickets home, moving them up two days so I’d arrive home early Sunday rather than late Tuesday.
 Incredible hassle.
-I spend about $200 on long distance calls to airlines and Sonia at the office…let alone the cost of re-purchasing the Iberian A/L ticket and changing Continental!
+I spent about $200 on long distance calls to airlines and to the office…let alone the cost of re-purchasing the Iberian A/L ticket and changing Continental!

-Finally late that evening find out from Wilderness Travel: Diane is not coming!
-I take a sleeping tablet, and sleep until noon Saturday…feel much better.
+Finally late that evening I found out from Wilderness Travel: Diane was not coming!
+I took a sleeping tablet, and slept until noon Saturday, and awoke feeling much better!

 Never hear from Diane.